evileye2002/Extension_FB-Scraping/README.md

 # About

-A simple extension to scrape posts or reels on FB
+A simple Chrome extension to scrape posts or reels on FB